-You also want to react to the other person when they’re speaking and expressing their ideas.
+Be sure to react to the other person when they’re speaking and expressing their ideas.

-You can respond with more questions and show interest through your intonation.
+For example, you can respond with more questions and show interest through your intonation.

-You need to participate actively in conversation with rejoinders and conversation fillers, and demonstrate other active listening skills.
+In addition, you need to participate actively in conversation with rejoinders and conversation fillers, and demonstrate other active listening skills.

 You also should try to show good body language that shows you’re open to having a deeper conversation with the other person.